77063code/aaliya-gallery/README.md

     6. DB changes - Update the s3 location value to have the version number in the name in Image collection
     7. DB changes - Rename image names to not have .jpg extension for all images in Likes collection
     8. AWS S3 changes - update the file names to add the version number for all image files

+V1.10
+1. Branch - enhancements
+2. Date - 07/19/20
+3. Features
+    1. On the registration pages added firstname and lastname side by side to save some space
+    2. Added a new field to confirm the password
+    3. On login error, formatted the message that gets printed to the log

 WHAT FIELDS ARE NEEDED FOR THE IMAGE COLLECTION